Miguel Alemán Valdés: Official international trips

-Election of 1952
+1952 general election

 Former President Miguel Alemán Valdés meeting with Prime Minister Levi Eshkol, 1963.

 In party tradition, Alemán designated his successor as PRI presidential candidate—and the foregone expectation of the next president.
 He selected Adolfo Ruiz Cortines, with a reputation for honesty and probity, a sharp contrast to his own record of considerable self-enrichment in office.
 Before the announcement (destape), there were rumors that Alemán wanted to hold onto power and the a constitutional amendment to allow re-election or extension of his existing term was in the works.
-The PRI party founder, Plutarco Elías Calles had remained the power behind the presidency in the six years after president-elect Alvaro Obregón's assassination in 1928.
+The PRI party founder, Plutarco Elías Calles, had remained the power behind the presidency in the six years after president-elect Álvaro Obregón's assassination in 1928.
 That power void had led to the creation of the Partido Nacional Revolucionario, and Calles called the shots during three the presidencies of Emilio Portes Gil, Pascual Ortiz Rubio, and Abelardo L. Rodríguez.
 He had expected his control to continue during the presidency of his hand-picked candidate Lázaro Cárdenas.
 However, Cárdenas won the power struggle with Calles, exiling him.
-When Cárdenas's term was nearing its end in 1940, he did continue the tradition of the president choosing his successor and picked the more conservative Manuel Avila Camacho (1940–46).
-But in contrast to Calles, Cárdenas stepped away from power, and Avila Camacho was a fully empowered president.
+When Cárdenas's term was nearing its end in 1940, he did continue the tradition of the president choosing his successor and picked the more conservative Manuel Ávila Camacho (1940–46).
+But in contrast to Calles, Cárdenas stepped away from power, and Ávila Camacho was a fully empowered president.
 When the rumors of Alemán surfaced about seeking to hold onto power, Cárdenas vigorously objected, so although he did not directly take part in politics, he maintained a level of influence.